BY: T. Franklin Murphy | January 2014 (edited 2018)

 “Men believe themselves to be free, simply because they are conscious of their actions, and unconscious of the causes whereby those actions are determined.”
 Baruch Spinoza, Ethics

-When poor behaviors (motivated by those unseen memories) beget painful misfortunes, we conveniently blame outside causes (they’re more salient and available).
+When poor behaviors (motivated by those unseen codes) beget painful misfortunes, we conveniently blame outside causes (they’re salient and available).
 Reasons outside personal responsibility soothe the ego; by formulating explanations and claiming victimhood, we achieve momentary escape.
-The blindness to personal motivations doesn’t protect us from consequences.
+Our blindness, however, doesn’t protect from consequences.
 Behaviors invite consequences.

 "Our reactions flow from experience.
 Living meanings written on our souls."

 Justifications simply offer a momentary mirage, protecting from the harshness of condemnation (guilt, sorrow and shame) by softening judgments.
 Overtime, we still suffer, consequences are independent of justifying causes.
 Others tire of our dodging of responsibility.
 We damage important relationships, limiting supporting forces.
 The ill-contrived behaviors leave a mark on our futures and, we establish destructive patterns of justification and blame, destroying trust, weakening relationships and burning the glorious bridges essential for recovery.

 The new predicaments of a broken soul accumulate.
 The consequences multiply, further complicating their lives.
 The obvious answer is to address the original sins that started the downward spiral.
 But this obvious answer isn’t that obvious, concealed by layers of multiplying justifications.
 A search begins to find new roads to need fulfillment.
 Dishonesty and manipulation become the tools to satisfy unmet needs, further alienating friends, family and community.
 Chaos triumphs, confusing action, and disrupting futures and effective choice.
 The lost soul is burdened with a life without guidance—a compass that no longer points to magnetic north.